Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 For cycling investment to be effective, however, policies need to be based on evidence: about what works, what does not and where funding is likely to have the greatest health and environmental benefits.
-The findings of this paper cannot prescribe policies to encourage policies.
-Interpreted with care and intelligence, such evidence can help inform the policy making process.
+The findings of this paper cannot prescribe policies.
+Interpreted with care and intelligence, they can help ensure that specific measures are implemented where they are most needed.

 # References